Why is Pre-School Good for Your Kids?

 Teachers also engage learners in thought-provoking questions to learn a language through singing and opportunities to talk about books and creative games.

 Among other important aspects, children are introduced to pre-math and pre-literacy skills.
 They learn about numbers and letters, but more appealingly, so they grasp faster.
 They can sing an alphabet song while following in a book.
 Teachers also help them master numbers through rhymes and chants to identify distinct sounds in different words.

-To enhance their listening, teachers read stories aloud to children, and slowly, so they master comprehension and communicative language skills.
+Teachers read stories aloud to children and slowly, so they master comprehension and communicative language skills to enhance their listening.
 Matching, sorting, and counting games allow children an opportunity to understand numbers and sequences.
 Solving puzzles improve their problem-solving skills.